 As one of the warmest regions in the state, the Wahluke Slope is known primarily for red grape varieties, particularly Cabernet Sauvignon, Merlot, and Syrah.
 Wahluke Slope wines tend to be ripe and full-bodied with pure varietal fruit flavors.

 Cabernets are notable for black cherry and cassis aromas and flavors.
-Merlots display red fruit, such as sweet cherries, red currants, and raspberries, along with chocolate.
+Merlots display red fruit, such as sweet cherries, red currants, and raspberries as well as notes of chocolate.
 Syrahs tend to display dark fruit, such as blackberries and blueberries, although some also display abundant savory notes.

-Growers commit their best efforts to cultivate the powerful and concentrated fruit that Red Mountain gives them.
-They are wholly united in their belief of the superior quality of Red Mountain grapes in the craft of winemaking
+Growers commit their best efforts to cultivate the powerful and concentrated fruit that Red Mountain gives them, and they are wholly united in their belief of the superior quality of Red Mountain grapes in the craft of winemaking

 It helps to be working with grapes from the Willamette Valley.
 And if you’re truly fortunate, you might be working with grapes from the Eola- Amity Hills AVA, where the ocean winds blow in through the Van Duzer Corridor and cause even the locals to keep their Pendleton blankets out well into July.
 That cold air makes the vines work harder and amplifies pinot’s already lush and aromatic qualities.